HashSource/hashsource_antminer_x19/docs/EXECUTION_PLAN.md

 /home/danielsokil/Lab/HashSource/hashsource_antminer_x19/hashsource_x19/src/pattern_test.c
 /home/danielsokil/Lab/HashSource/hashsource_antminer_x19/hashsource_x19/src/work_test.c

+The pattern_test program needs to perform a PT2 test exactly how single_board_test functions, the other sources files are simply to support pattern_test.

 The goal is to get at least one hashboard hashing, chain 0, use the docs we have and the Bitmain binaries to achieve that goal.

-I need you to analyze our correct source code, and figure out what details we are missing, compared to the Bitmain binaries.
+I need you to analyze our current source code, and figure out what details we are missing, compared to the Bitmain binaries.
 You also need to verify every detail, FPGA registers, initialization code, work generation, pattern testing code compared to BM1398_PROTOCOL doc, PATTERN_TEST doc, and bmminer, single_board_test binaries.

-These programs have been verified to be working, use them as reference to understand fan and PSU controls.
+These HashSource programs have been verified to be working, use them as reference to understand fan and PSU controls.
 Verify in our pattern test program and work submission that the PSU is enabled and powered on properly, otherwise the hashboard and ASICs won't respond.

 /home/danielsokil/Lab/HashSource/hashsource_antminer_x19/hashsource_x19/src/fan_test.c